kiraoyd/Almost-Died-Today/JOURNAL.md

 Eventually I want to implement the search function, and have a seperate page that includes a Search Bar if you are logged in.
 But for the MVP, I will just display a different message on the same main page if the user is logged in, than if they are not.

-Ok everything is working with the html templates, I just can't get my css to render yet.
+Everything is working with the html templates, I just can't get my css to render yet.
 The big thing: Fix that route to grab an asteroid!
 What do we do if there is NO asteroid for today?
 I need to handle that otherwise things breaaaak.

-8/14/2023
+### 8/14/2023

 Aha!
 It was just an issue with the format string I gave parse_from_str for a datetime.
 A big duh moment, it needs to include the hours and minutes!
 Also I needed to change the format string to match the month based on characters: "%Y-%b-%d %H:%M"